 Your work will be judged on concept - is the idea clear, original and inspiring, does it fit the identity of the charity and will it appeal to readers of de Volkskrant - and execution - is it solid and does it have stopping power.

-Yes, the winning entry will be produced in collaboration with the Volkskrant and other professionals.
+Yes, the winning entry will be produced in collaboration with de Persgroep and other professionals.
 We have reserved a set budget for this and will discuss details with the winner.

 The winning work will be placed in de Volkskrant as a full page on a Saturday in December.
-This is the period in which people are busy with new year’s resolutions and the likelihood of donating to a good cause is maximilized.
+A good time for charities to do business (New Year's resolutions and stuff).

 The winner gets an exclusive full page interview in de Volkskrant in December.
-An appointment will be set up to discuss the details as soon as we know who the winner is.
+We will discuss details with the winners.

 We will send the winning work to Cannes Lions 2014.
 We will take care of the costs for submitting the work.